pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * If an other negative (positive) move is present it is considered to be a positive (negative) move
 * If neither are present, Scale Shot is considered to have no positive / negative effects

-## How the AI sees damage
-* The damage the AI sees is the 8th roll.
-* All calculations are done using the above mentioned roll
-* AI see only damage that it will actually deal.
-Something like Thunderbolt into Volt Absorb will be seen as 0 damage and receive a -20 score.
-Exceptions are Future Sight and Sucker Punch.
-Future Sight is always seen as 0 damage but doesn't get a decrease in score.
-Sucker Punch can get a decrease after the first time it has been used.
-* The AI will see the damage of a 100% crit
-* Two-Turn Moves are seen as zero demage if they can't be used the same turn they charge (if weather or power herb are not present)
-* Note: AI sees one roll lower for gems boost so the 7th (Might apply to type boosting items so just use the 7th roll to be save)
-* The AI sees Tera Blast or stab increased damage as if it did Terastalize when it is possible for the mon to do it (including party)

 ## Move effects:
 * Moves with regular move effects generally get a +2/+3 if they apply.
 If I list some effects and don't specify a score you can assume that this is true
 * Some effects get a +1 only in some rare instances.
 That makes them tied with best damage move